zerkalica/babel-plugin-transform-metadata/README.md

 Add before babel-plugin-transform-decorators-legacy and other transformation plugins.

+-	metaDriver: How to store metadata: import, symbol, reflection, property.
--	reflectImport - Import path to custom reflection polyfill.
-Without this option standard Reflection.defineMetadata will be used.
+-	driverImport - If "metaDriver" = "import".
+Path to custom reflection polyfill.
 -	argComment - magic comment text.
 After this comment all function or constructor args will not be included to metadata.
--	typeNameStrategy - how to generate interface name tokens: fullPath - type name + crc(file with type path), typeName - type name only
+-	typeNameStrategy - how to generate interface name tokens: fullPath - type name + crc(file with type path), typeName - type name only.

-.babelrc:
+Example .babelrc:

 ```json
 {